-Today the Grammar Guru is turning its attention to just one word.
+Today, the Grammar Guru turns its attention to just one word.

 However, this is a linguistic red herring.
 And here is where your trusty dictionary comes in.
 For once you understand the origins of “minuscule”, you will never mis-spell it again.
 Knowledge is power!

 The dictionary definition

 The actual dictionary definition of “minuscule” is NOT simply “a very small thing”.
 It is a much lovelier and more interesting word than that.

 In fact, according to our Chambers office dictionary, “minuscule” is a noun meaning “a small, cursive script, originated by the monks in the 7c-9c; a manuscript written in it; a lower-case letter”.

 And, when used as an adjective, it means “written or printed in minuscule; very small; very unimportant”.
 How perfectly wonderful – and fascinating – is that?

 “Minuscule” is, in a sense, a little story snapshot from history in one word.
 It transmits down through the years an image of monks writing painstakingly in a tiny hand.
 Mis-spelling it does those monks a grave injustice!

 And if you need a further memory aid, one is provided in the definition of “mini”.